cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_SEEKFUNCTION.md

-If you forward the input arguments directly to fseek(3) or lseek(3), note that the data type for *offset* is not the same as defined for curl_off_t on many systems.
+If you forward the input arguments directly to fseek(3) or lseek(3), note that the data type for *offset* is not the same as defined for curl_off_t on many systems!

 # DEFAULT

-NULL

-# %PROTOCOLS%
+By default, this is NULL and unused.

 # EXAMPLE